QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/qmcpy_intro.rst

     def f(x): return norm(x) ** sqrt(norm(x))

 It looks reasonable except that maybe the Numpy function norm is executed twice.
-It’s okay for now.
+It's okay for now.
 Let us quickly test if the function behaves as expected at a point value:

 .. code:: ipython3